kvn-31/twn_java-maven-app/README.md

 - new key-pair

 ## Jenkins
+- install the needed plugins such as SSH Pipeline Steps, SSH Agent
 - add the private SSH key that is stored in Digitalocean (public) to Jenkins (credentials - ssh username with private key)
 - add the private key of the ec2 instances to Jenkins (credentials - ssh username with private key)
 - see Java-Maven-App project feature/ansible for more details (such as Jenkinsfile)